-There’s no need to reinvent the wheel, but it can be useful to present the wheel in new and interesting ways from time to time.
+While there’s no need to reinvent the wheel, it can be useful to present the wheel in new and interesting ways from time to time.

 (This is assuming you already have a darn good wheel.)

-You know how you’ve heard something 100 times and ignored it every time?
-Then someone presents essentially the same information but at a slightly different angle, and it hits home to you?
+Think of some piece of information – an adage, a piece of advice, a recommendation – that you’ve heard 100 times… and you ignored it every time.
+But then someone comes along and presents essentially the same information but with a slightly different angle, and it hits home to you.

-This happens because person #101 finally presented the info in a way that syncs up with the framework of your mind.
+This happens because person #101 reframed the information in a way that connected with you.

 You may have heard that people buy based on emotion, then justify the purchase with logic.
 If you can appeal with emotion and support the appeal with enough logical backup, you will close the sale.